prohippo/pyelly/README.txt

                       fix problems with quotations and bracketed text fix problems with English morphology rules
                       fix problem with ampersand in tokenization
-                      clean up and extend "marking" rules and integration tests clean up documentation
+                      fix problem with pattern matching on strings with brackets clean up and extend "marking" rules and integration tests clean up documentation
                       clean up ellySurvey code and fix dummy Tree class